Matdata-eu/expertise-graph/pages/Role.md

-exclude-from-graph-view:: true
+exclude-from-graph-view:: false
 type:: [[Class]]
-description:: the responsibilities taken in the project
+description:: the responsibilities taken in the project or job